Visit Port Isaac

 Distance: 3.6 miles, 5.8 km one-way

 Time Needed: 2 -3 hours one-way

 The walk from St. Agnes to Perranporth is spectacular.
 This stretch of coast is especially vibrant because of the red and yellow sandstone cliffs.
 Each bend in the trail offers moving landscapes, making it quite impossible to progress through this hike quickly.

 St. Ives conjures up images of the perfect English seaside holiday.
-Lovely cafés, bakeries, pubs and shops line the promenade.
-Sandy beaches buttress the town, a plethora of fishing boasts fill up the harbour and the occassional seal makes a well-received appearance.
+Lovely cafés, bakeries, pubs, and shops line the promenade.
+Sandy beaches buttress the town, a plethora of fishing boats fill up the harbor and the occasional seal makes a well-received appearance.